 The net asset value per share for the Fund is determined following the close of regular trading on the New York Stock Exchange ("NYSE"), generally 4:00 p.m.
 Eastern time, on each day the NYSE is open for trading.
 Each of the Fund's share classes will be offered at net asset value plus the applicable sales load, if any.
 The Fund's net asset value per share is calculated, on a class-specific basis, by dividing the value of the Fund's net assets by the total number of shares outstanding.
-The Fund's net asset value per share is calculated, on a class-specific basis, by dividing the value of the Fund's net of the Fund's net assets by the total number of shares outstanding.
-The Fund's net asset value per share is calculated, on a class-specific basis, by dividing the value of the Fund's net assets to the Fund's net asset value per share is calculated, on a class-specific basis, by dividing the value of the Fund's net asset value per share is calculated, on a class-specific basis, by dividing the value of the Fund's net asset value per share is calculated, on a class-specific basis, by dividing the value of the Fund's net asset value per share is calculated, on a class-specific basis, by dividing the value of the Fund's net asset value per share is calculated, on a class-specific basis, by dividing the value of the Fund's net asset value per share is calculated, on a class-specific basis, by dividing the value of the Fund's net asset value per share is calculated.
+The Fund's net asset value per share is calculated, on a class-specific basis, by dividing the value of the Fund's net of the Fund's net assets by the total assets (the value of the securities the Fund holds plus cash or other assets, including interest accrued but not yet received), less accrued expenses and other liabilities of the Fund, by the total number of shares outstanding.